zalando-incubator/es-operator/README.md

 This is an operator for running Elasticsearch in Kubernetes with focus on operational aspects, like safe draining and offering auto-scaling capabilities for Elasticsearch data nodes, rather than just abstracting manifest definitions.

+## Compatibility

+The ES-Operator has been tested with Elasticsearch 6.x and 7.0.

 ## How it works

 The operator works by managing custom resources called `ElasticsearchDataSets` (EDS).
 They